 Yet if we look deeper, we see that karma reflects the fact that we create our own reality.
-We fashion both ourselves and our environment according to all that we do in life.
-Karma, therefore, means that we are universal creators, not simply the helpless products of external forces.
+We fashion ourselves and our environment according to all that we do in life.
+Karma, therefore, means that we are universal creators, not simply helpless products of external forces.
 Karma is the underlying process of the ‘self-creating universe’.
 It indicates that the universe creates itself according to its own inner intentionality.
 Through the power of karma, we are self-creating beings in a self-creating existence.
 Even the forces of nature, like time or gravity, which appear beyond our control, are manifestations of an intelligent reality in which we are active participants.
 However, karma is not under control of the ego or the mind, but is the action of our inner being.

 The Evolution of Consciousness

 Modern science recognizes an evolution of form, noting how the bodies of different animals adapt over time, becoming more complex and sophisticated through succeeding generations.
 It has outlined a physical or bodily evolution from plants and animals to human beings.
-Since the time of Darwin, science has gone into great detail trying to explain this movement of bodily evolution in terms of the outer factors of natural selection, survival of the fittest and adaptation to changing environments, as if it were a process that occurred of itself by some sort of natural necessity.
+Since the time of Darwin, science has gone into great detail trying to explain this movement of bodily evolution in terms of the outer factors of natural selection, survival of the fittest and adaptation to changing environments, as if it were a process that occurred of itself by natural necessity.

 Vedic Astrology and our Karmic Code

-For the evolution of our species and for our own spiritual growth, we must consider both the genetic and karmic codes.
+For the evolution of our species and for our own growth in consciousness, we must consider both the genetic and karmic codes.
 We cannot understand ourselves through genetics alone, which is only the code of the body; we must also consider the karmic code, the code of the mind and heart.
 Note how two children in the same family can share the same genetic pattern, education and environment and yet can have very different lives, characters and spiritual interests.
 This is because of their differing karmic codes.

-In this regard, the Vedic astrological chart is probably the most important document that we have in life and more important than our genetic code.
-Yet like our DNA it is a code written in the language of nature and needs to be deciphered by a trained researcher in order to make sense of its indications.
-Through the Vedic astrological chart we can understand the greater purpose of our lives and their potentials, our vulnerabilities and our hidden strengths that can help us fulfill our true destiny.
+The Vedic astrological chart is probably the most important document we have in life and more important than our genetic code.
+Yet like our DNA it is a code written in the language of nature and needs to be deciphered by a trained researcher to make sense of its indications.
+Through the Vedic astrological chart we can understand the greater purpose of our lives, our vulnerabilities and our hidden strengths that help us fulfill our true karmic potential.

 Our Collective Karmic Crisis

 Our present planetary crisis, our crisis in consciousness, is also a ‘collective karmic crisis’.
 We are setting in motion long-term negative karmic consequences by our civilization out of harmony with life.
 Such powerful collective karmas can bring about deep disturbances in the world of nature, including alterations at geological and climatic levels that can go far beyond what our species can control.
 The coming century looks like an era of karmic rectification for the devastation already wrought by our current spiritually immature civilization.
 We need the wisdom to take us through this coming fire of collective experience and help minimize its potential destruction as nature once more demands that the soul within us comes to the front.
 As this was written originally fifteen years ago, the current pandemic is showing our karmic challenges.

 The problem is that our culture does not believe in karma.
 We don’t teach the law of karma in our schools and or even many of our religions are ignorant of it.
 Many who speak about the law of karma act in violation of it as well.
 We think that if we make money or become famous that we have achieved the goal of life, regardless of the karmas we have set in motion for ourselves or for our world.